meemanali/Html-Css-Js-Practice/README.md

-# HTML, CSS & JavaScript Practice
+# Frontend Practice

-This repository contains basic HTML, CSS, and JavaScript files created while learning frontend web development.
+This repository contains practice projects and exercises focused on frontend development using:

-The code focuses on:
+- HTML
+- CSS
+- JavaScript
+- Bootstrap

+The projects demonstrate:

-- Core HTML structure
+- Layout structuring with HTML
-- CSS stylings
+- Styling and responsive design with CSS and Bootstrap
-- JavaScript interactions
+- Basic interactivity using JavaScript

 These files are intended to demonstrate foundational understanding (with detailed notes) and learning progression.